|

 The

-Spider Woman is the seventh Sherlock Holmes movie starring Basil Rathbone and Nigel Bruce.
+Spider Woman is the seventh film in the Sherlock Holmes series starring Basil Rathbone and Nigel Bruce.
 While Sherlock Holmes and Dr. Watson are

 vacationing in Scotland, a series of mysterious suicides are making